blnknlights/blnknlights.github.io/htb/machines/format/format.md

 ## Automating the exploit

 The users are getting wiped quite frequently, and automating that looked like a fun exercise.
-Also because python requests wouldn't let us do the cool trick did with curl, using an invalid HTTP method...
+Also because python requests wouldn't let us do the cool trick we did with curl, using an invalid HTTP method...
 I had to do it in raw bytes in a TCP socket.
 I think it helped me a lot in getting a better understanding of how the proxy exploit works since we're working directly with what the actual bytes look like in the HTTP request.
 ```python
 import requests
 import socket